We are a traditionally Catholic husband and wife, living in Ireland, who seek to draw inspiration from the Sacred Heart of Jesus.

 Thus, I honour deeply the work of those who have sustained the Mass in the sacred liturgical language of Latin.
 And I aspire to join their efforts to sustain a living traditional Catholicism, in faithfulness to the Holy Father and the Magisterium.
 But at the same time, what I mean by ‘traditional’ is implied in what the last Holy Father Benedict XVI has said: the Tradition cannot be frozen in 1962.
 For a living tradition always grows – although great vigilance is needed, lest it fall victim to fads and worldly innovations.
 Alas – this is all-too-evident in the post-Vatican II Church!

 Most of the writings at this site are my own.
 I hope they may be useful to some folk.
 This being said, I stress that although I have studied theology, I am no theologian and do not wish to simulate an expertise I do not possess.
 These writings are simply my reflections.
-The same, of course, is also true of my two books from Angelico Press The Gentle Traditionalist (recently published) and Cor Jesus Sacratissimum (forthcoming in Spring 2016).
+The same, of course, is also true of my two books from Angelico Press The Gentle Traditionalist and Cor Jesu Sacratissimum: From Secularism and the New Age to Christendom Renewed.

 I will just add that there is an archive of posts here devoted to The Gentle Traditionalist and also that the first chapter of that book can be read online here.’